OliverKurz/vc-icon-theme-collection/README.md

 * XFCE
 * LXDE
 * LXQt
-2. cd into the directory this archive is cloned or copied into and type the following commands:
+2. cd into the directory this archive was cloned or copied into and type the following commands:

 ```
 $ ./autogen.sh